The Freedom of Information Act Reference Guide

 Fax: (202) 606-5396

-Both the front of the envelope or fax cover sheet and the appeal letter itself should contain the notation “FOIA Appeal.”
+The front of the envelope or fax cover sheet, or the subject line of the email, as well as the appeal letter itself, should contain the notation “FOIA Appeal.”
 There is no specific form or particular language needed to file an administrative appeal, and you do not need to include copies of any documents disclosed.
+However, you must clearly identify the agency determination that is being appealed and your assigned FOIA tracking number (FOIA File No. ##-####), which will be noted in our written response.

 (1) Affirm the initial determination in full, in which case he or she will identify which exemptions (if any) have been appropriately claimed;

-(2) Affirm part of the initial determination (identifying the applicable exemptions), but release to you other information previously withheld; or
+(2) Affirm part of the initial determination (identifying the applicable exemptions), but release to you other information previously redacted or withheld; or

 (3) Reverse the initial determination and release to you all the information you requested.